Digitally transform operations by optimizing legacy processes

 Additionally, the methodology and practices the printer division was using were not modern; for example, they were using the Waterfall approach for life-cycle development, a structured software development methodology that can be quite rigid and is an outdated process.

-Finally, the division had no data analytics expert on the staff who could help reveal hidden challenges and opportunities, and provide context around changes and decisions.
+Finally, the division had no data scientists on the staff who could help reveal hidden challenges and opportunities, and provide context around changes and decisions.

 After partnering with a technical solutions firm, the first step was to create a strong partnership with all stakeholders in order to dive deep into their business needs and operational challenges.
-The partnership allowed its global management partner, Saggezza, to understand where the business needed to go and then turned the VP’s vision into actionable systems.
+The partnership allowed its partner, Saggezza, to understand where the business needed to go and then turned the business stakeholder’s vision into actionable systems.
 This was the most critical part of the process, and understanding this division’s particular needs required a lot of data and analysis.

-The team brought in a skilled data analytics expert who could deal with large amounts of data using certain products and scales to help the VP back up his mission with strong technical data and analytics.
+The team brought in a skilled data analytics expert who could deal with large amounts of data using certain products and scales to help the business stakeholder back up his mission with strong technical data and analytics.
 This helped frame the context of inefficiencies and operational roadblocks.

 Bringing in Agile and Scrum